bcgov/cognito-example-apps/README.md

 - Docker based local development environment

 1. Go to `examples/next-app`
+1. Copy `.env.example` to `.env`,
-1. Set environment variables in `environment` section of `docker-compose.yml`.
+1. Set environment variables in `.env`.
 1. Run the `docker-compose` file:

 ```sh
     docker-compose up
 ```

+- Docker Compose sources environment variables from a `.env` file located next to the docker-compose.yml file.

 ## How to Contribute